Water conflict: Predictions

-Over the past 25 years, politicians, academics and journalists have frequently expressed concern that disputes over water would be a source of future wars.
+Politicians, academics and journalists have frequently expressed concern that disputes over water would be a source of future wars.
 Commonly cited quotes include: that of former Egyptian Foreign Minister and former Secretary-General of the United Nations Boutros Boutros-Ghali, who forecast, "The next war in the Middle East will be fought over water, not politics"; his successor at the United Nations, Kofi Annan, who in 2001 said, "Fierce competition for fresh water may well become a source of conflict and wars in the future," and the former Vice President of the World Bank, Ismail Serageldin, who said the wars of the next century will be over water unless significant changes in governance occurred.
 Moreover, "it is now commonly said that future wars in the Middle East are more likely to be fought over water than over oil," said Lester R. Brown at a previous Stockholm Water Conference.

-The water wars hypothesis had its roots in earlier research carried out on a small number of transboundary rivers such as the Indus, Jordan and Nile.
+The water wars hypothesis had its roots in earlier research carried out on a small number of transboundary rivers such as the Indus, Jordan, and Nile.
 These particular rivers became the focus because they had experienced water-related disputes.
-Specific events cited as evidence include Israel's bombing of Syria's attempts to divert the Jordan's headwaters, and military threats by Egypt against any country building dams in the upstream waters of the Nile.
+Specific events cited as evidence include Israel's bombing of Syria's attempts to divert the River Jordan's headwaters, and military threats by Egypt against any country building dams in the upstream waters of the Nile.

 Another factor raising the risks of water conflicts is growing competition for water in water-scarce regions, where necessities for water supply for human use, food production, ecosystems and other uses are running up against water availability.
 Extreme hydrologic events such as floods and droughts are also worsening the risks of water conflicts.
 As populations and economic development increase, water demands can also increase, worsening disagreements over the allocation and control of limited water in some regions or countries, especially during drought, or in shared international watersheds.

 Water resources that span international boundaries are more likely to be a source of collaboration and cooperation than war.
 Scientists working at the International Water Management Institute have been investigating the evidence behind water war predictions.
 Their findings show that, while it is true there has been conflict related to water in a handful of international basins, in the rest of the world's approximately 300 shared basins the record has been largely positive.
 This is exemplified by the hundreds of treaties in place guiding equitable water use between nations sharing water resources.
 The institutions created by these agreements can, in fact, be important factors in ensuring cooperation rather than conflict.